 The General Reserve Fund was established pursuant to Chapter 5 of the Laws of New Jersey of 1931 and Chapter 48 of the Laws of New York of 1931, which have been amended and supplemented.
-The resolutions of the Board of Commissioners pertaining to the establishment of the General Reserve Fund (see "Resolution Establishing General Reserve Fund" in this Section III), the establishment of the issue of Consolidated Bonds (see "Consolidated Bond Resolution" in this Section III) and the establishment and authorization of the issuance of the Bonds (see "Resolution Establishing and Authorizing the Issuance of Consolidated Bonds, One Hundred Ninety-second Series through Consolidated Bonds, Two Hundred Eleventh Series" in Section VI hereof), constitute the entire agreement between the Port Authority and registered holders of the Bonds, including with respect to the General Reserve Fund; and the statutes relating to the General Reserve Fund and such resolutions govern the rights of such holders with respect to the purposes for which moneys in the General Reserve Fund may be applied and the limitations upon investment of such moneys.
+The resolutions of the Board of Commissioners pertaining to the establishment of the General Reserve Fund (see "Resolution Establishing General Reserve Fund" in this Section III), the establishment of the issue of Consolidated Bonds (see "Consolidated Bond Resolution" in this Section III) and the statutes relating to the General Reserve Fund govern the purposes for which moneys in the General Reserve Fund may be applied and the limitations upon investment of such moneys.

 Under the statutes authorizing the establishment and pledge of the General Reserve Fund ("General Reserve Fund Statutes"), in all cases where the Port Authority has raised or may raise moneys to finance or refinance its facilities by the issue and sale of bonds legal for investment, as limited and defined in the applicable statutes, the surplus revenues, as defined therein, from such facilities are required to be pooled by the Port Authority and applied to the establishment and maintenance of a General Reserve Fund in an amount equal to ten percent (10%) of the par value of all such outstanding bonds legal for investment, as so defined.
-The outstanding bonds and notes of the Port Authority, other than Port Authority Equipment Notes, Commercial Paper Obligations and Variable Rate Master Notes issued for certain purposes, are bonds legal for investment within the statutory definitions; also, all of the Port Authority's existing facilities have been financed in whole or in part by bonds legal for investment within the meaning of the General Reserve Fund Statutes.
-The Port Authority currently takes into account all outstanding bonds and notes in determining the funding of the General Reserve Fund.
+The outstanding bonds and notes of the Port Authority, other than Port Authority Equipment Notes, Commercial Paper Obligations and Variable Rate Master Notes issued for certain purposes, are bonds legal for investment within the statutory definitions; also, all of the Port Authority's existing facilities have been financed in whole or in part by bonds legal for investment within the meaning of the General Reserve Fund.